AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 chart.fit();
 ```

-Here is how these methods work:
+This is how these methods work:

 {sample}BCT\_Network\_Graph\_14{sample}